SalishSeaCast/SalishSeaNowcast/docs/workers.rst

     import logging

-    from .. import lib
+    from nowcast import lib
-    from ..nowcast_worker import NowcastWorker
+    from nowcast.nowcast_worker import NowcastWorker

 The :py:mod:`logging` module is a Python standard library module that provides the mechanism that we use to print output about the worker's progress and status to the log file or the screen, effectively developer-approved print statements on steroids :-)